roger-niyomugabo/quiz-challenge/README.md

 1. Can you actually write basic code?
 2. Can you build beautiful interfaces?
 3. How fast can you deliver?
-4. Can improve based on feedback?
+4. Can you improve based on feedback?
 5. Can you use collaboration tools like git, GitHub and Trello?
 6. Can you read documentation?